wswebcreation/wswebcreation-react-native-app/README.md

 4. Start the project for iOS `npm run ios`, for Android run `npm run android`
 5. Happy playing!

+## Different environment builds
+This project already supports different environment builds.
+This means that

+- specific configurations can be save into different environment files, see in the root of the project the `.env` and `.env.{environment}`-files
+- different builds can be created with running for example the command `npm start ios.automation` or `npm start android.automation`

+They advantage of this will be that config variables can be exposed to the JS code in React Native in an easy way.

+> Currently only the `BASE_URL` and the `ENVIRONMENT` variables are saved and used from the `.env`-files, but in the future this can be more.

 ## Testing

 ### Appium